Posted on Leave a comment

 Just a broken, blinded child.

 Here is the Chariot of his years.
-“Engines running wild” captures the kinetic energy of his life: the fishing, the boats, the nature, the movement.
+“Engines running wild” captures the kinetic energy of his life: the motorcycle, the fishing, the boats, the nature, the movement.
 The sheer force of living.

 But every hero’s journey hits its crossroads.
 Even a father, who seems invincible to a son, knows the feeling of being “lost.”
 The “broken, blinded child” is the vulnerability that sits at the core of every human being, even the strongest ones, when they face the magnitude of the world alone.